mprivat/xgql/README.md

 xgql merge tests/resources/schema1.graphql tests/resources/schema2.graphql
 ```

 Some graphql vendors want comments formatted a certain way (I'm looking at you AWS).
 So you can use the `--style` option to format comments appropriately.
+AppSync in particular does not like enum values to have a desription so they will get scrubbed.

 ```bash
 xgql merge --style appsync tests/resources/schema1.graphql tests/resources/schema2.graphql